GrahamHannington/bigas/README.md

 - You're in an airport arrivals hall waiting to meet someone you've never met, and you forgot to tell them to look for the person wearing a blue carnation in their lapel.

-- Learning to read sight words.
+- Flash cards for learning to read sight words.

 - Undecided what to have for lunch?
 Use the [`random`](#random) parameter!